- JUST FOR POSITION DO NOT DELETE

 The Court of Colonial Affairs supersedes the Mongol Agency for the management of relations with Mongolian and other non-Han ethnic groups.

-The Battle of Songjin between the Qing and Ming over the cities of Songshan and Jinzhou begins.
+The forces of the Qing and the Ming fight in the Battle of Songjin over the cities of Songshan and Jinzhou.

-On the first day, Li Zicheng declares himself the king of the Great Shun dynasty in Xi’an.
+On the first day of the month, Li Zicheng declares himself king over his insurgent Great Shun regime in Xi’an.

 The Chongzhen Emperor (r.
 1628-1644)